 When you create an AWS account, go to Identity Access Management (IAM) and you’ll see they give you a little table with checkboxes of things to do like:

 - Setting up Multifactor Authorization (MFA) for the root account

 - Setting up an IAM user with AdminAccess privileges that you use for day to day work

-- Settting up MFA for that IAM account
+- Setting up MFA for all IAM accounts

 - Never using the root account except for user administration

-And a host of other things that I can’t detail here.
-Just go through the list until you have all green checks instead of orange ones and you should be fine.
+Just go through the list until you have all green checks instead of orange ones, set up a Budget and Cloudwatch Billing Alerts and you should be fine.
+Don’t give your password out to anyone.
+If they need access create a new IAM user with only the privileges they need.
 Read the AWS Shared Responsibility Model linked above and understand your responsibilities.
 AWS is a great tool for businesses but you have to understand that you’re playing in a bigger sandbox than you are at the more traditional hosting services.
 If you mess up you can mess up very badly.